John Mitchel: Arrest and deportation

-On 15 April 1848, a grand jury was called on to indict not only Mitchel, but also his former associates on the Nation O'Brien and Meagher for "seditious libels".
+On 15 April 1848, a grand jury was called on to indict not only Mitchel, but also his former associates on the Nation O'Brien and Thomas Francis Meagher for "seditious libels".
 When the cases against O'Brien and Meagher fell through, thanks in part to Isaac Butt's able defence, under new legislation the government replaced the charges against Mitchel with Treason Felony punishable by transportation for life.
 To justify the severity of the new measures, under which Mitchel was arrested in May, the Home Secretary thought it sufficient to read extracts from Mitchel's articles and speeches.

 Convicted in June by a jury he dismissed as "packed" (as "not empanelled even according to the law of England"), Mitchel was sentenced to be "transported beyond the seas for the term of fourteen years."
 From the dock he declared that he was satisfied that he had "shown what the law is made of in Ireland", and that he regretted nothing: "the course which I have opened is only commenced".
 Others would follow.

-Mitchel was first transported to Ireland Island in the "Imperial fortress" of Bermuda (arriving on 20 June 1848, aboard the steamer HMS Scourge, and imprisoned in the Prison hulk HMS Dromedary), where, under harsh conditions, the Royal Navy was using convict labour to carve out a dockyard and naval base.
-Mitchel wore a prisoner's uniform with his name and number (1922) in large characters upon his back.
-Surviving his time in Bermuda, in 1850 Mitchel was then sent to the penal colony of Van Diemen's Land (modern-day Tasmania, Australia), on board the Neptune, where he re-joined O'Brien and Meagher, and other Young Irelanders, convicted in the wake of their abortive July 1848 rising.
+Accommodated as a gentleman rather than as a common criminal, Mitchel was carried aboard the sloop HMS Scourge to Ireland Island in the "Imperial fortress" of Bermuda.
+After a year of acute ill health aboard the prison hulk HMS Dromedary, he was re-embarked for the Cape Colony on the Nautilus.
+Once the Nautilus reached the Cape it was refused docking or supply during the convict crisis of 1849 and remained anchored off the coast for 5 months before sailing on to the penal colony of Van Diemen's Land (modern-day Tasmania, Australia) to which O'Brien, Martin, Meagher, and other Young Irelanders, had been transported in the wake of their abortive July 1848 rising.

 Aboard ship, he began writing his Jail Journal, in which he reiterated his call for national unity and resistance.
-After being granted a ticket of leave in Tasmania, he and Martin lived together at Bothwell, in a house still known as Mitchel's Cottage.
+Accepting a ticket of leave in Tasmania, he and Martin lived together at Bothwell, in a house still known as Mitchel's Cottage.
 His wife and children joined him in Bothwell in June 1851.
+In August, they move onto a two hundred-acre farm which they worked with convict labour.
+While he admitted to "living as peacefully as they ever did in Banbridge", after Meagher broke his parole in January 1852 and reached New York, Mitchel determined to join him.

 United States

-Mitchel, aided by Patrick James Smyth, escaped from Van Diemen's Land in 1853 and made his way (via Tahiti, San Francisco, Nicaragua and Cuba) to New York City.
-There, in January 1854, he began publishing the Irish Citizen but outlived the hero's welcome he had received.
-His defence of slavery in the southern states was "the subject of much surprise and general rebuke", while his advocacy of European revolution alienated the Catholic Church hierarchy.
+Assisted by Patrick James ("Nicaragua") Smyth, an agent of the New York Irish Directory, in June 1853 Mitchel escaped from Van Diemen's Land and made his way (via Tahiti, San Francisco, Nicaragua and Cuba) to New York City.
+He soon outlived the hero's welcome he received.
+Among his contributions to the Irish Citizen (a joint venture with Meagher) was a defence of slavery in the southern states that occasioned "much surprise and general rebuke".